vladdsm/myblog_attempt/_posts/2017-11-21-topics-Keep-Your-Secret.md

 Encrypting popular phrase **'Hello World'**
 ----------------------

-I will be using **R** packages **openssl** and **tidyverse** packages.
+I will be using **R** packages **openssl** and **tidyverse**.
 Each package contains ready to use *Functions* that aimed to perform some manipulation with data.
 In case *function* generates an output we can use the `pipe|%>%` operator to pass this result to the next function.
-Packages can be downloaded from the internet for free and installed on your computer.
-For example function `install.packages("openssl")` will do the job.
-In particular, package **openssl** contains functions that allow us to use cryptography using `R Statistical Software`.
-Let's finally start to load these packages
+Packages can be downloaded from the CRAN repository for free and automatically installed on your computer.
+For example function `install.packages("openssl")` will download and install the package we need.
+This package is a key enabler to use cryptography using `R Statistical Software`.
+Let's finally start see how it works:

 ``` r
 # Loading packages